sammyschneider/ProductPlan-Homework/README.md

 # ProductPlan Candidate Homework
 Welcome!
 The goal of this homework exercise is to emulate the first time use of the ProductPlan web application.
 In effort to assist a new user, this mimics some drag and drop application behaviors that emulates a simple product roadmap by creating one container "lane" and three "bars", along with step-by-step instructions to guide users to successful completion.
 Candidates have 7 days to complete this and candidates should time box the effort to no more than 10 hours.
 In addition, we encourage candidates to use any preferred tools.

-## Your challenge, should you choose to accept it
+## The challenge, should you choose to accept it
 1. Clone this repo (or download the zip archive) to get started.
 This includes both PNGs and the original Sketch file.
 2. Your page should closely resemble ProductPlan - On Boarding - 02.png on the page load: